 How much is the shuttle from FCO to Rome?

 You can buy your tickets online on the respective websites using the links provided below.
-Alternatively, you can buy your tickets from the bus driver or the airport ticket offices.
+You can also buy your tickets from the bus driver or the airport ticket offices.
 Those taking the SIT Bus can also get tickets from staff members at the bus stop.

 Terravision shuttles operate between 07:10 and 00:30.
 The SIT Bus runs from 07:45 until 01:15.
 The T.A.M Shuttle operates between 05:40 and 01:30.